tyalie/RE-epson-label-printer/protocol.md

 ### [H->C] 4f: something with tapewidth !cap=2

 Capabilities level 2 only feature.
-Sets something using tape width, TapeWidth (TW) and TapeOption (TO) from its settings.
-It's a bit unclear what the distinction between tape width and TapeWidth is.
+Sets something using MappedTapeWidth, TapeWidth (TW) and TapeOption (TO) from its settings.

 Structure
 ```
 Header: (8 bytes)
     ESC { 5 4f data σ }

-tapewidth ∈ {0d11, 0d10, …}
-also TapeOption, TapeWidth
+MappedTapeWidth, TapeOption, TapeWidth

 if tapewidth = 0d11:
   if TapeOption & 0x80 = 0